strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 ## Artifact Coordinates

-Each Layout should identify artifacts somehow, and we have [[Artifact Coordinates]] responsible for this in Strongbox.
+Each Layout should identify artifacts somehow, and we have [[Artifact Coordinates]] for this purpose.

 These are the minimal requirements for [ArtifactCoordinates](https://github.com/strongbox/strongbox/blob/master/strongbox-commons/src/main/java/org/carlspring/strongbox/artifact/coordinates/ArtifactCoordinates.java) implementation:
 - Every `ArtifactCoordinates` implementation should have `Id` and `Version`